Monstera aerial roots keep them attached to tall trees when the plant can no longer support the weight of its own body!

-And as their name suggests, there remain Monstera roots above soil or in the air, hence dubbed “aerial.”
+And as their name suggests, these flaring roots help Monstera root above the soil in the air, hence dubbed “aerial.”

-Sometimes these roots touch the soil, behaving as normal roots and absorbing water and nutrients from the soil, but are less efficient.
+Sometimes aerial roots touch the soil, behaving as normal roots.
+They also absorb water and nutrients from the soil but are less efficient.

 Monstera also has two types of roots that serve different functions; aerial-subterranean roots and lateral-subterranean roots.

-Aerial-subterranean roots arise high up in the air like aerial roots but grow to touch the soil below.
+Aerial-subterranean roots arise high up in the air like aerial roots but grow downwards to touch the soil.

-But lateral-subterranean roots are the soil roots that anchor the plant to the soil.
+But lateral-subterranean roots anchor the plant to the soil.
 They strictly absorb water and nutrients.

-Learn some facts about the aerial and soil roots and learn how they differ!
+Learn some facts and differences about the aerial and soil roots from the following table!